Enhancing Underwater Light Field Images via Global Geometry-aware Diffusion Process

 While our proposed method demonstrates notable performance gains, as evidenced in prior sections, certain challenging scenarios remain prevalent in underwater LF enhancement.
 Fig.~\ref{fig:result-challenge} presents a representative case where frequent and abrupt color variations in specific regions hinder both our approach and competing methods from achieving visually pleasing color restoration.
+Such results can be partially attributed to the fact that currently, we do not explicitly model underwater physical processes (such as wavelength-dependent attenuation or backscatter) \cite{wang2017single}, which leads to our method struggling in extreme scenarios where the degradation violates the training distribution, such as scenes with highly turbid water or severe color fading.
+In addition, the current framework adopts a fixed starting timestep determined from the overall training set statistics.
+While the noise map predictor $f_w$ adapts its output to the input content, the timestep itself does not vary with degradation severity.
+Consequently, under highly turbid conditions where the image structure is severely corrupted, the fixed schedule may cause the predicted noise to deviate from the ideal initialization, yielding suboptimal results.

-To address this limitation, future work will focus on developing specialized designs tailored to extreme color degradation and vivid color fading, thereby better meeting the practical requirements of real-world underwater imaging applications.
+To address these limitations, future work will focus on integrating explicit underwater physical prior to further enhance robustness in extreme turbidity and severe color-fading scenarios, and exploring content-adaptive strategies that dynamically adjust the sampling trajectory based on estimated degradation severity would improve generalization across diverse underwater environments.